JacopoDignazi/CommNet/README.txt

-Notebook might be too big to render by default, make sure to ask git to render it nonetheless.
+Notebook might be too big to render by default: refresh the page until it does or download the notebook.
 Environment is default one from Kaggle; only non trivial library used is networkx

 This project simulates formation of communities in a small social network by different parametrization; parameters include: